 Any child who qualifies for ELL services must take the yearly ACCESS test, which measures the student's academic English language progress in the areas of speaking, listening, reading, and writing.
-This test is given in January and February and must be administered to all qualifying students, even if services have been refused and they are in the general education program.
+This test is given in January and February and must be administered to all qualifying students, even if ELL services have been refused and they are in the general education program.
 Students continue taking the test annually until they meet the proficiency score established by law.

-The District has also chosen several assessments to measure student progress.
-Students in grades 2nd through 8th and some identfied students in high school take the Measure of Academic Progress (MAP) assessment.
+The District also has chosen several assessments to measure student progress.
+Students in grades 2nd through 8th and some identified students in high school take the Measure of Academic Progress (MAP) assessment.
 This test is used to determine if any individual child is making progress or growing academically.
-This test is computer adaptive which means that the test is unique for each student.
+This test is computer adaptive, which means that the test is unique for each student.
 A student gets a question; if they answer the question correctly, the next question is harder.
 If they answer incorrectly, the next question is easier, and so forth until the computer determines a student's instructional level.
 Students take the reading and mathematics assessments.
 The MAP can be given up to three times per year.
 The results of these tests are used to help teachers guide instruction for the students who are in their classroom.

-All students in grades 2nd and 6th take the Cognitive Ability Test Test (CogAT).
-This test measures a student's ability to reason with words (verbal battery), quantave concepts (quantitative battery), and spacial/figural drawings (nonverbal battery).
+All students in grades 2nd and 6th take the Cognitive Ability Test (CogAT).
+This test measures a student's ability to reason with words , quantitative concepts , and spatial/figural drawings .
 The primary purpose of CogAT is to assess a student's reasoning and problem solving skills.
 This provides a valid and reliable method of screening students for accelerated programs.

-For students in preK through 2nd grade, the District has adopted a variety of assessments which are used to determine a child's reading progress.
-Many of these assessments are onetoone with the teacher and student.
-They are typically given two to three times per year.
-In conjunction with the preK through second grade assessments, the District screens all incoming kindergarten students.
+For students in pre-K through 2nd grade, the District has adopted a variety of assessments that are used to determine a child's literacy skills.
+These assessments are typically given two to three times per year.

-Kindergarten students will participate in the Kindergarten Individual Development Survey (KIDS) observation assessment system used to inform the curriculum.
+In conjunction with the pre -K through 2nd grade assessments, the District screens all incoming kindergarten students.
+Kindergarten students also participate in the Kindergarten Individual Development Survey (KIDS) observation assessment system used to inform the curriculum.
 Teachers use the KIDS instrument to observe, document, and reflect on students' learning, development, and progress.
-These school readiness data are collected in several different areas which include language and literacy development, cognitive development, social emotional development, and approaches to learning.
-Due to the District's Dual Language program goals of biliteracy, students enrolled in the OneWay and TwoWay Dual Language Program will also be assessed in Spanish.
+These school readiness data are collected in several different areas, which include language and literacy development, cognitive development, social emotional development, and approaches to learning.

+Due to the District's Dual Language program goals of biliteracy, students enrolled in the One Way and Two Way Dual Language Program will also be assessed in Spanish.